abkieling/blog/content/about.md

 title = "About"
 +++

-My name is Radek and I'm the author of this theme.
-I made it to help you present your ideas easier.
+## Hello!

+Welcome to my personal blog!

+My name is Alexandre and I work at [Red Hat](https://www.redhat.com) as a software engineer.

+I create Web applications, Kubernetes Operators, CI/CD pipelines, and much more.

+## Get in touch

+You can find me on [Twitter](https://twitter.com/abkieling), [LinkedIn](https://www.linkedin.com/in/abkieling/), and [GitHub](https://github.com/abkieling).